phoenixding/idrem/readme.md

 add the iDREM directory to $PATH.
 Please refer [https://www.java.com/en/download/help/path.xml](https://www.java.com/en/download/help/path.xml) for instructions to set up system environment variable.

+# TROUBLESHOOTING

+In case the html visualization does not show up, please check iDREM is run inside the project directory with all dependencies included.

+In case any other unexpected issue happend on Windows or Max OS, please try the following steps to run iDREM:

+- download anaconda if have not
+- create a virtual environment using command "conda create -n yourenvname"
+- activate the virtual environment using command "conda activate yourenvname"
+- install java inside your virtual environment using "conda install -c conda-forge openjdk=11"
+- run iDREM using the command "java -Xmx8g -jar idrem.jar"

 # USAGE
-To execute iDREM from a command line, change to the iDREM directory and then type:
+To execute iDREM from a command line, change to the iDREM directory and then type: (IMPORTANT: This needs to be done inside the directory including )

 ```shell
 java -Xmx8g -jar idrem.jar